 The three analog signals generated by the magnetometer are digitized by the 16 bit A/D converter.
 The 16 bit resolution allows the recovery of a very large dynamic range of signals.
 To further increase the measurement dynamic range and to accommodate simplified integration and test requirements during spacecraft testing, the dynamic range of the magnetometer can be changed automatically if the magnitude of the measured signals exceeds or drops below established, programmable digital thresholds.
 In this fashion, the MAG instrumentation can cover seven orders of magnitude in magnetic field measurement capability, from 0.008 nT to 65536 nT per axis.
 The operation of the automatic ranging system is controlled by the EMFISIS CDPU and has hysteresis to prevent overly frequent range changes.
 It is not expected that the 256 nT range will be used because the Earth's field only falls into this range near apogee and is quite variable.
-This would likely result in frequent range changes for geomagnetically interesting times which is not desirable.
-Consequently, range changes will typically occur only twice per orbit, once on the outbound leg as the Earth field drops and once on the inbound leg as the field increases.
+This would likely result in frequent range changes will typically occur only twice per orbit, once on the outbound leg as the Earth field drops and once on the inbound leg as the field increases.
 These range changes occur at approximately 2 R_E where the Earth's equatorial field decreases below 4000 nT.